ParadigmIoT/trezor-firmware/DISC2.md

 3. Select the `core/build/prodtest/combined.bin` file to flash on DISC2

 > **Warning:** TZEN will be enabled after flashing.
 This is normal and will allow future reflashing with the process described above.

+# Enabling System View and RTT

+To enable System View and RTT for debugging, follow these steps:

+1. Follow the [System View Instructions](https://docs.trezor.io/trezor-firmware/core/systemview/index.html).
+These instructions apply to DISC2 as well.
+2. Rebuild using the build instructions mentioned above, but replace the 4th command with:
+    ```sh
+    make -j build PYOPT=0 BITCOIN_ONLY=1 V=1 VERBOSE=1 TREZOR_MODEL=DISC2 BOOTLOADER_DEVEL=1 SYSTEM_VIEW=1
+    ```